 Through hands-on opportunities to learn from the best in the industry, we ground tomorrow’s journalism leaders in time-honored values and skills, while preparing them to tell stories and reach audiences in innovative ways.
 We strive to engage people of many backgrounds because journalism is most effective when those who report the news reflect the diversity of people and communities they cover.

 Our journalism internships and fellowship programs include:

-The Scripps Howard Foundation offers a 12-month fellowship program in conjunction with the Scripps News Washington Bureau/Newsy and ProPublica’s New York City newsroom.
-Starting in June, fellows will work at either Scripps News Washington Bureau/Newsy or ProPublica, focusing on developing expertise in one specialty, while being exposed to all the components of the newsroom.
+The Scripps Howard Foundation offers a 12-month fellowship program in conjunction with the Scripps Washington Bureau/Newsy and the Texas Tribune.
+Starting in June, fellows will work at either Scripps News Washington Bureau/Newsy or the Texas Tribune, focusing on developing expertise in one specialty, while being exposed to all the components of the newsroom.
 The fellows will come together on three occasions for sessions on career management, leadership/collaboration and the business of journalism/entrepreneurship.